Willow Writers’ Online Classes and Workshops

 954-806-3878 or email: email@example.com

-You would love to read and discuss some amazing flash fiction, then write some of your own?
-Sign up for this course.
+We will read and discuss some amazing flash fiction, then write some of your own.
 We’ll talk about telling a story that packs a punch! (in 1000 words or less!)

-In this workshop, we’ll be meeting for six evenings discussing craft and workshopping your stories.
+In this workshop, we’ll be meeting for four evenings discussing craft and workshopping your stories.
 All levels are welcome.

 Writers’ Workshop on Sunday Afternoons

-In this workshop, we’ll be meeting on six Sunday afternoons discussing craft and workshopping your stories.
+In this workshop, we’ll be meeting on four Sunday afternoons discussing craft and workshopping your stories.
 All levels are welcome.

-If you wish to sign up for a class, or if you have any questions, please contact me.
+If you wish to sign up for a seminar or a workshop, or if you have any questions, please contact me.

 Willow Writers’ Online Workshops